tigeryant/sei-project-one/readme.md

 ## Challenges
 ### Pathfinding
-Here is a link to my repository which implements pathfinding I tried to modify the ghost behaviour by using the A star pathfinding algorithm I had previously implemented in Python here (link to repo)
+Here is a link to my repository which implements pathfinding.
+I tried to modify the ghost behaviour by using the A star pathfinding algorithm I had previously implemented in Python here (link to repo)

 ## Conclusion
 Very useful project for becoming more familiar with JS, as well as working to a deadline